What to Serve with Lobster Tails

 One of the best ways to create a light lobster tail supper is to actually double up on the seafood.
-Clams or mussels complement the sweetness of the lobster beautifully and brings out that stunning taste of the sea that will have you almost licking your plate.
-Make a simple broth by gently steaming the clams and mussels in white wine, water, shallots, a bay leave and some herbs or garlic and parsley.
+Clams or mussels complement the sweetness of the lobster beautifully and bring out that stunning taste of the sea that will have you almost licking your plate.
+Make a simple seafood broth by gently steaming the clams and mussels in white wine, water, shallots, a bay leave, and some herbs or garlic and parsley.
 Cook for around 5-6 minutes and then serve, either as a side dish or on a large platter with your butter-braised lobster and sprinkled with freshly chopped parsley.
 Some sourdough to mop up the juices is the perfect finishing touch.

 Corn on the Cob

 Corn on the cob is the perfect simple side dish for lobster tail as it is both sweet and buttery and works with the lobster flavor like a dream.
 And, if you put down the cutlery and just dig into your dinner plate with your fingers, you can take a simple corn and lobster dish to a whole new sensory level!
 You can choose to keep the corn simple and buttery, grill for an extra smoky taste or style it up to add extra interest and subtle new flavors.
 Spread the cooked corn with goat’s cheese and sprinkle with fresh herbs or roll the buttery cob in grated parmesan cheese and seal in a griddle pan to bring a little piquancy to your dish.